NOAA-GSL/GeoFLOW/docs/doxy/user_configuration.md

 ### (i) Binary output observers:

-  "binary_observer" is an observer that handles binary (restart) output.
+  A "binary_observer" is an observer that handles binary output.
+These same files are also used for restarting a run.
-  (parallel) IO and Posix IO.
   The "diag_observer" observer is a basic diagnostic capability that will be generalized in the futurre to more cleanly accommodate state vectors with many different component types, and it will likely also become configurable.